When Diffusion Breaks Constraints: Sequential Autoregressive Generation with RL and MCTS: Problem Formulation

-We formulate abstract visual composition under constraints using planning terminology.
-Let $S$ be the state space representing all possible configurations of compositions (e.g., images, text, code) and $A$ be the action space consisting of composition operations.
-Each state $s \in S$ must satisfy a set of hard constraints $C(s)$, which could include structural constraints (e.g., geometric constraints in tangram assembly), syntactic constraints (e.g., grammar rules in text generation), or logical constraints (e.g., type checking in code generation).
-Given a specification $y \in Y$, the constrained composition problem can be formulated as: where $C(s)$ represents the domain-specific constraints that must be satisfied, and the goal function $G(s, y)$ determines whether state $s$ fulfils the requirements specified by $y$.
-The transition function $T(s, a)$ captures how composition actions $a \in A$ transform the state $s$.
+We formalise the class of constrained-generation problems introduced in Section~1 using planning terminology.
+Let $S$ be the ambient state space of partial or complete compositions, and let $A(s)$ be the set of admissible composition operations available at state $s$.
+A terminal state is valid only if it satisfies hard constraints $C(s)$, such as geometric constraints in tangram assembly, syntactic constraints in text generation, or logical constraints in reasoning tasks.
+Given an initial state $s_0$, a transition function $T(s,a)$, and a specification $y \in Y$, the constrained composition problem is to find an action sequence whose terminal state is both feasible and goal-satisfying: $C(s_T)$ denotes the domain-specific constraints that must be satisfied at completion, and the goal function $G(s_T, y)$ determines whether the terminal state fulfils the requirements specified by $y$.
+Intermediate states may be partial and need not themselves satisfy the terminal constraints.

 This formulation encompasses various constrained composition tasks.
-In tangram assembly, seven fixed pieces must be arranged to match a text-specified concept under geometric constraints: $S$ is the space of layouts using two small triangles, one medium triangle, two large triangles, one square, and one parallelogram; $Y$ is the space of natural-language descriptions of shapes; and the constraints $C(x)$ require \emph{(1) each piece connects to at least one other, (2) no overlaps, (3) all seven pieces are used}.
-In constrained text generation, $S$ could be sequences of tokens with syntactic or semantic constraints; in program synthesis, $S$ might be programs that must satisfy both syntactic and semantic requirements.
+In tangram assembly, seven fixed pieces must be arranged to match a text-specified concept under geometric constraints: $S$ is the space of partial or complete layouts using two small triangles, one medium triangle, two large triangles, one square, and one parallelogram; $Y$ is the space of natural-language descriptions of shapes; and the terminal constraints $C(s_T)$ require \emph{(1) the contact graph over all seven pieces is connected, (2) no overlaps, (3) all seven pieces are used}.
+The connectivity constraints are active equalities that confine feasible configurations to a stratified subset of the ambient configuration space, where each stratum (indexed by a combinatorial contact pattern) is a smooth submanifold (Appendix~\ref{app:theory_apply}).
+For each assembly step, one unplaced piece is placed adjacent to an already placed piece at an anchor-aligned pose (Fig.~\ref{fig:tangram_demo}), with rotations discretised in $45^\circ$ increments and piece-specific flip states.
+In a rectangle composition, the action places one rectangle on an integer grid with $0^\circ$ or $90^\circ$ orientation inside a target region.
+The goal function $G(s_T, y)$ evaluates whether the final state matches the goal specification $y$.